The Office of the General Counsel (OGC) in the Dallas Region has found that in each

 State in the Dallas Region, an individual can have a valid ownership interest in a

-house which he has built or located on someone else's land.
-Generally, it is necessary
+house which the individual has built or located on someone else's land.
+Generally,

-that both the landowner and the individual recognize the house as belonging to the
+it is necessary that both the landowner and the individual recognize the house as

 If an individual alleges ownership of a house located on someone else's land, document